 Kathryn Tappen serves as co-host of NBC Sports Group’s coverage of the NHL, including NHL Live and NHL Overtime.
 In addition, Tappen works as a reporter for NBC Sports Group’s coverage of Notre Dame Football, Football Night in America, the Summer and Winter Olympics, and more.
 She has also served as a reporter for NBC Sports’ coverage of Super Bowl LII and Super Bowl XLIX.

-She joined the NHL Network in 2011 as the host of NHL Tonight, the network’s nightly highlight show.
-Prior to that, Tappen spent five years with the New England Sports Network where she was the lead studio host for Boston Bruins games.
-She was a weekend anchor as well as a weekday sports reporter at NBC affiliate, WJAR in Providence, R.I., and she began her career in 2003 at College Sports Television.
+Prior to joining NBC Sports Group, Tappen spent four years at the NHL Network (2011-2015).
+Tappen joined the NHL Network in 2011 as the host of NHL Tonight, the network’s nightly highlight show.
+Prior to that, Tappen spent five years with the New England Sports Network where she was the lead studio host for Boston Bruins games, and reported on the New England Patriots, Boston Red Sox, and Boston Celtics.